antarctica/lantern/docs/models.md

 Implemented via classes in the `lantern.models.item.catalogue.distributions` package.

+### Catalogue item live updates

+Where the record includes a resource update frequency of 'continuous' [1], Catalogue Items will include a 'live updates' indicator in the item page and item summaries (including search results).

+This is intended for items that updated in (near) real-time, such as asset position information.

+[1] `identification.maintenance.maintenance_frequency=MaintenanceFrequencyCode.CONTINUAL`

 ## Special catalogue items

 To support more complex use-cases `ItemCatalogue` subclasses can be used to implement special handling for items.